 Type II (MIL-A-8625, Type II) creates a corrosion-resistant finish.
-Parts can be anodized in different colors—clear, black, red, and gold are most common—and is usually associated with aluminum.
+Sheet metal parts can be anodized in different colors—clear, black, red, and gold are most common—and are usually associated with aluminum.
 Type III (MIL-A-8625, Type III, Class 1/2 "hardcoat") is thicker and creates a wear-resistant layer in addition to the corrosion resistance seen with Type II.

-Provides corrosion resistance and good conductivity properties.
-Can be used as a base for paint.
-Can leave surface yellow/gold.
-Adds very little thickness, about 0.00001”-0.00004”.
+This sheet metal finish provides corrosion resistance and good conductivity properties.
+Chem film can be used as a base for paint and can leave surfaces yellow or gold.
+Adds very little thickness, about 0.00001”-0.00004.”
 Chem film will conform to MIL-DTL-5541, TYPE I/II.

 This is a process where powdered paint is sprayed onto a part that is then baked in an oven.
 This creates a strong, wear- and corrosion-resistant layer that is more durable than standard painting methods.
 A wide variety of colors are available to create the desired aesthetic.